 Placing this book in the ‘science-fiction’ category probably deters many people from reading it.
-Yes, it’s a story set on an imaginary world (the twinned planets of Anarres and Urras).
+Yes, it’s a story set on an imaginary world (the paired planet of Urras and its moon Anarres).
 Yes, there’s something arguably scientific in the form of ‘the Principle of Simultaneity’, the life work of the central character Shevek.
 Beyond that, The Dispossessed is a poetically beautiful novel that is as political as any non science-fiction book you could name.

 Shevek is a physicist from the break-away society that settled on Anarres (think Pilgrim Fathers in spaceships).
 He seeks wider recognition for his Principle of Simultaneity by breaking with tradition and travelling to polluted and dangerous Urras.
 His abandonment of friends in pursuit of intellectual recognition, and the danger he consequently puts himself in, brings sharp and tragic drama.